Tony-Gagliardi/L4D/README.md

 Each team must field at least three (3) rostered players in each match, regardless of consent from the opponent.

-Ringers are not allowed in the playoff phase of the tournament, regardless of consent from either team.

 ### 6.4 Demos and screenshots

 To maintain public trust in the legitimacy of the competition, it is required